yonatanbitton/mdtel/readme.md

 Here is a link to the data directory: https://drive.google.com/drive/u/0/folders/1lpYdt58TThGwHHxFHFnK1tboxuGU1fPY
 When referring to "data", it means the data folder where ever you choose to place it (At this code it's 'E:\mdtel_data\data')

+The manual labeled medical terms are at dir 'data\manual_labeled'

 We now describe steps to reproduce each one of the steps.

 All the forum data is publicly available at www.camoni.co.il